ietf-teep/architecture/draft-ietf-teep-architecture.md

 the TAs in a TEE.
 In addition to the Untrusted Application and TA(s), the TA(s) and/or TEE may require some additional data to personalize the TA to the TA developer or the device or a user.
 This personalization data is dependent on the TEE, the TA, and the TA developer; an example of personalization data might be a secret symmetric key used by the TA to communicate with the TA developer.
-The personalization data must be encrypted to preserve the confidentiality of potentially sensitive data contained within it.
+Implementations must support encryption of personalization data to preserve the confidentiality of potentially sensitive data contained within it.
 Other than this requirement to support confidentiality, the TEEP architecture places no limitations or requirements on the personalization data.